Skip to content

 For more questions about this functionality, or for support with a specific analysis, contact the Cirro team.

-custom pipelines
+custom pipelines button

 For more information on adding existing pipelines to Cirro, read our documentation on adding custom pipelines.
 To read a discussion on the best-practices for developing new pipelines, see the pipeline development documentation.